aybouzaglou/Datto-RMM-Powershell-Scripts/README.md

 > **LLM-Optimized Repository**: This README serves as a comprehensive launch pad for AI assistants and developers working with Datto RMM PowerShell automation.

-A production-ready collection of PowerShell scripts and function libraries designed for **Datto RMM (Remote Monitoring and Management)** featuring:
+A production-ready collection of PowerShell scripts and reference patterns designed for **Datto RMM (Remote Monitoring and Management)** featuring:
 - **🎯 Performance-optimized hybrid deployment** (98.2% faster monitors)
-- **🏗️ Enterprise-grade GitHub-based function library**
+- **🏗️ Enterprise-grade GitHub-based launcher architecture**
+- **📚 Reference function library** (copy/paste patterns, not dependencies)
 - **🔄 Automated validation pipeline** with GitHub Actions
 - **📚 Comprehensive documentation and templates**
 - **🧪 Performance testing and benchmarking suite**